AzadMazad/clusSearch/README.md

 # ClusSearch

 ClusSearch is a pipeline that implements a workflow described in the paper "Stable population structure in Europe during the Iron Age, despite high mobility" by Antonio *et al*.
 (2024).
-For given regions, it groups genetically similar individuals into clusters, which are categorized into majority and potential outlier clusters depending on cluster size.
-These clusters are then split into periodic subclusters.
-The resulting subclusters are compared inside and across regions to confirm outlier status and to find potential sources for outlier clusters.
+For given regions, it groups genetically similar individuals into clusters, identifies outliers within regions and traces their potential sources across regions.

 The central tool of this workflow is **Admixtools2 qpadm**, which is applied as one-component models.
 Given a target `T`, a left component `L`, and a group of reference populations `R`, such a model tests against the null hypothesis that `T` and `L` form a clade in respect to `R`.
 A resulting p-value above the significance threshold therefore means that `L` and `T` do form a clade.
 This concept is used for initial clustering of each regions individuals, as well as for confirming outlier status of potential outlier clusters, source detection for confirmed outliers and model competition of multiple potential sources.
-See detailed description of the pipeline steps below for more detaiis.
+For a full breakdown of the workflow, see [Steps](#steps).

 ---